SantiagoSotoC/ha_custom_components/README.md

 Contributions and suggestions are welcome.
 This project is maintained independently and not officially supported by the Home Assistant team.

+### Especially Needed
+- **DSC Panel Testing**: If you have a DSC panel, testing and feedback would be greatly appreciated
+- **Other Honeywell Models**: Testing with other Vista models would help expand compatibility

+### Development Status
+- **Zone bypass system**: ✅ Complete (Honeywell)
+- **Single partition support**: ✅ Complete (Honeywell)
+- **Multi-language support**: ✅ Complete
+- **Multi-partition support**: 🔄 Planned
+- **DSC panel support**: 🔄 Needs testing
+- **Advanced keypad handling**: 🔄 Planned

 ---

 ## License

 This project is open source and licensed under the **Apache License 2.0**, same as Home Assistant.

+---

+## Changelog

+### Current Version
+- ✅ Functional zone bypass system (Honeywell panels)
+- ✅ Individual zone control switches
+- ✅ Auto-bypass support for faulted zones
+- ✅ Full Spanish/English translations
+- ✅ Proper zone number formatting (no leading zeros)
+- ✅ Configuration UI improvements
+- ✅ Tested and working with Honeywell Vista 48LA
+- ⚠️ Single partition support only (default partition)
+- ⚠️ Honeywell panels only (DSC not tested)

+### Known Issues
+- Zone deletion may require entering numbers without leading zeros
+- RFID loop editing may require field clearing/re-entry
+- Multi-partition support not yet implemented
+- DSC panel compatibility unknown

+---

+## Disclaimer

+This integration has been developed and tested specifically with Honeywell Vista panels.
+While it may work with other panel types, compatibility is not guaranteed.
+Use at your own risk and always test thoroughly in a safe environment before deploying in production.